Skip to main content

 An application may be submitted with an institutional review board (IRB) pending, but the IRB must be approved before the project can be funded.

 All funded projects must be capable of testing one or more hypotheses and, if possible, without reliance upon another funding source.
-However, tag-on grant proposals to government-sponsored projects (such as the NIH and similar agencies) are acceptable as long as the following two conditions can be met for the AFSA portion: (1) is designed to test a specific hypothesis or meet a specific aim, and (2) has a clearly defined budget with justification.
+However, tag-on grant proposals to government-sponsored projects (such as the NIH and similar agencies) are acceptable if the following two conditions can be met for the AFSA portion: (1) it is designed to test a specific hypothesis or meet a specific aim, and (2) has a clearly defined budget with justification.

 If a government tag-on project is being proposed, the applicant must explain how the AFSA section fits into the overall scope of the project and why it is important.
 Also, due to the special nature of tag-on projects, the applicant should provide additional description about the full project (aside from the AFSA portion).
-This must be submitted as a PDF attachment along with the AFSA grant application.
+This information should be included in the “Main Body” section of the application (see the application instructions for more details).

 All grants awarded by AFSA are for one time only.
 The PI should demonstrate the ability to complete the project within one to two years of being funded.
 If an applicant is considering a two-part project or a study that requires more than two years to complete, please consult AFSA before submitting such a proposal.